Masjid al-Haram: Zamzam Well

 The Zamzam well, located 20 m east of the Kaaba, is an ancient groundwater source traditionally linked to Hājar and Ishmael.
 Modern engineering has enclosed the well and provides Zamzam water to pilgrims through pumping, bottling and distribution systems.

 Destruction of heritage sites

 There has been some controversy that the expansion projects of the mosque and Mecca itself are causing harm to early Islamic heritage.
 Many ancient buildings, some more than a thousand years old, have been demolished to make room for the expansion.
-Some examples are: